 Using simple ingredients can sometimes make for the best sugar-free treats!
-Having a well stocked sugar-free pantry is key to being able to whip up some desserts that won't cause sugar cravings and just when you need a little something during the week.
-Coconut milk in the can is one of those staple ingredients that should be in your hands at the ready.
-Coconut milk can be used for a variety of recipes.
+Coconut milk in the can is one of those staple ingredients that should be in your pantry at the ready, as it can be used for a variety of recipes.

 Coconut milk in a can is different than refrigerated coconut milk and can not be used interchangeably in this recipe.
-The can provides a nice thick cream that comes to the top of the can and the watery coconut milk settles at the bottom.
-This thick dairy free "cream" works wonderfully to make a dairy free whipped cream. depending on the brand of coconut milk in the can you use, more cream will be noticed than in other brands.
-The brand I like the best is the Nature Forest brand as you will find it provides the most cream than other brands.
-I save the watery coconut milk at the bottom for a smoothie and just use the cream from the top for this recipe.
-It may take up to 15 minutes in a stand mixer to get the mixture to really get whipped in consistency, but it is well worth the time!
+The can provides a nice thick cream that rises and solidifies at the top of the can and the watery coconut milk settles at the bottom.
+This thick "cream" works wonderfully to make a dairy-free whipped cream.
+Depending on the brand of coconut milk in the can you use, more cream will be noticed than in other brands.
+Nature Forest brand is great, as you will find it provides the most cream than other brands.
+Save the watery coconut milk at the bottom for a smoothie, and use the cream from the top for this recipe.
+It may take up to 15 minutes in a stand mixer to get the mixture to really get whipped in consistency, but it is well worth the time.

-- Spoon out only the cream and leave the water at the bottom of the can, it should be about a cup.
-You can save the water for a smoothie!
+- Spoon out only the cream and leave the water at the bottom of the can (it should equal about a cup).
+You can save the water for a smoothie.

-- That’s it!
-Store uncovered in the fridge and it will continue to thicken!
+- Store uncovered in the fridge and it will continue to thicken.